Frank-Devon/3d-Software-Renderer/README.md

 - General refactoring
 - Support more geometric primitives.
 Also add more informative to vertices, like normal's.
 - More geometry testing routines
+- Clip on Left, Right, Top, Bottom, and Far planes.
+Currently only clipping near plane.

 **Build**
 - builds on linux with g++ *.cpp -g -lSDL2 -lSDL2_image -lSDL2_ttf